t-richards/medialint/README.md

 ## Constraints

-- On memory safety:

-  While `medialint` does generally care about memory safety, we do not particularly care that all allocations from lint reports are freed at program exit.

 - Platform limitations:

   `medialint` currently only supports running on Unix-like platforms.
 The following set of things must be addressed before it works on other platforms.